 The key lesson here is to consistently listen to your body and experiment with different foods for optimal health.

-3. Intermittent fasting simplifies your life.
+3. Intermittent fasting benefit: it simplifies your life.

 Before I practiced intermittent fasting, I obsessed about waking up early to cook breakfast, prep 6 meals a day and so on.